alan-turing-institute/repro-catalogue/README.md

 catalogue engage --input_data <data directory> --code <code directory>
 ```

 Replace `<data directory>` and `<code directory>` with the full or relative path to the data and code directories.
-In practice, it might look something like this:
+In practice, this might look something like this:

 ```{bash}
 catalogue engage --input_data data --code analysis